 - Use Tab to move from one field to the next.

 - In the variable selection fields once you start typing you will see options to match - once you have the correct match, press 'Enter' to make your selection.
+To delete click on the (x) next to the selection.
 (3)

 When you're viewing your recipes in your Bookshelf, if you find that you need to edit or delete a recipe - just click on the 'edit' symbol' to go back into the input form.
 Either: